jsiek/deduce/ProofIntro.md

 * To prove that an `all` formula is true, use Deduce's `arbitrary` statement.
   (We'll see a second method in the section
   [Proving `all` Formulas with Induction](#proving-all-formulas-with-induction).)
-* To using a fact that is an `all` formula, instantiate the fact by using square brackets around the specific entity.
+* To use a fact that is an `all` formula, instantiate the fact by following it with square brackets around the specific entity.

 ### Exercise